 State Level II Standards

 The federal HABS/HAER guidelines have very good directions for selecting views, preparing the site for photography, and captioning the photos.
 Perhaps for this reason, the HABS/HAER standards are often adapted to create guidelines for photographing less important buildings and structures, such as the State of Washington "Level II" standards, which allow for both digital photography, and 35mm film photography.
-See, for example, the Department of Archeology and Historic Preservation (DAHP) Mitigation Documentation Standards.
-Unfortunately, this borrowing from HABS/HAER also causes some confusion in the less stringent standards, since HABS/HAER is using a different technology (big film camera) from what is expected by the state agencies and others for less important projects, which are usually done with digital cameras now.
+See, for example, the Department of Archeology and Historic Preservation (DAHP) Mitigation Documentation Standards of 2020.
+Unfortunately, this borrowing from HABS/HAER also causes some confusion in the less stringent standards, since HABS/HAER is using a different technology (big film cameras) from the digital cameras that are allowed for less important projects by the state agencies.

-The current State of Washington Level II standards (as of Nov.
-2018) seem to be a mash-up of two technologies, digital and 35mm film.
-They imply that you should wash digital inkjet prints, which is not a good idea.
-Consequently, I make a practice of getting specific instructions from the State Department of Archaeology and Historic Preservation in Washington (DAHP) or the State Historic Preservation Officer in Alaska (SHPO) before I provide an estimate or bid on a job of this type.
+Consequently, I make a practice of getting specific instructions from the State Department of Archaeology and Historic Preservation in Washington (DAHP) or the State Historic Preservation Officer in Alaska (SHPO) before I provide an estimate on state Level II documentation.
 The people at these agencies are busy, and sometimes hard to get hold of, but they are reasonable, and can provide up-to-date guidance in this changing area of documentation.

 In Seattle, the City Landmark process is very important, but the photographic requirements for nominations for landmark designation are relatively simple.
 The application requires good quality color prints; the prints can be taken digitally and printed with an inkjet printer if the photos are clear and printed on paper that is designed for photo reproduction.
 Note that color prints are expected, so HABS/HAER images, despite their high quality, are not sufficient since they are in black and white.